Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Proposed Method: Unsupervised Phoneme and Word Discovery Method with Co-occurrence Cues

 \item[IV.]
 The weight of the parameter candidate of each HDP-HLM, corresponding to the second term on the right side in Eq.~(\ref{eq:ur}) is calculated as follows:

 The weight is then normalized to use probability:

-This normalized weight is held until the ($t+1$)-th iteration and used for the sampling of candidates. \item[V.] The candidate with the largest weight is adopted as the estimation result in the $t$-th iteration.
+This normalized weight is held until the ($t+1$)-th iteration and used to sample candidates. \item[V.] The candidate with the largest weight is adopted as the estimation result in the $t$-th iteration.
 Increase iteration value ($t\leftarrow t+1$) and return to Step I. \end{itemize}